Slate Culture Elites and How the Play is the Thing; A Response

 by Mari A. Gomez

 The constant attempts of popular celebrities, tv stars, actors, comedians and whatever category Lena Dunham and Amy Schumer fall under, telling people how to vote or spouting off political opinions is generally not well received.
 This is particularly true when their arguments are somewhat condescending.
 Take for example the Save the Day ad during the election, where celebrities cryptically told you to vote for Hillary and to exchange your vote for a chance to see Mark Ruffalo naked.
 Scarlett Johansen held up a child-like drawing of a rocket and gave a thumbs down.
-How about Robert de Niro making an intelligent argument by saying he wants to punch Donald Trump in the face.
+How about Robert de Niro saying he wants to punch Donald Trump in the face.
 Recently Martin Sheen and a bunch of other nobodies pleaded with Republican electors to vote for anybody other than Trump on December 19.
 There is an attitude that just because they are famous or somewhat recognizable, their opinion is somehow more important or better informed.
 In the same tone, before the election there was a coalition of writers, including Junot Diaz and others, who signed an open letter about how they oppose Trump.
 In the letter, they outline a few generalized reasons.
 It begins:

 Because, as writers, we are particularly aware of the many ways that language can be abused in the name of power;